chrisjmccormick/chrisjmccormick.github.io/_posts/2020-10-05-multilingual-bert.md

 # Example Notebooks

 The two Notebooks referenced in this post (one implements the Multilingual experiments and the other implements the Monolingual experiments) are available to purchase from my site [here](https://bit.ly/3irTX3y).

-I also provide a walkthrough of these Notebooks on YouTube here (Coming Soon!).
+I also provide a walkthrough of these Notebooks on YouTube [here](https://www.youtube.com/playlist?list=PLam9sigHPGwM27p3FQpLK1nt0eioiM-cq).